bytedeco/javacpp-presets/README.md

   libraryDependencies += "org.bytedeco" % moduleName + "-platform" % moduleVersion + "-1.5.3"
 ```

 where the `moduleName` and `moduleVersion` variables correspond to the desired module.
 This downloads binaries for all platforms, but to get binaries for only one platform we can set the `javacpp.platform` system property (via the `-D` command line option) to something like `android-arm`, `linux-x86_64`, `macosx-x86_64`, `windows-x86_64`, etc. We can also specify more than one platform, see the examples at [Reducing the Number of Dependencies](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies).
-Another option available for Scala users is [sbt-javacpp](https://github.com/bytedeco/sbt-javacpp).
+Another option available to Gradle users is [Gradle JavaCPP](https://github.com/bytedeco/gradle-javacpp), and similarly for Scala users there is [SBT-JavaCPP](https://github.com/bytedeco/sbt-javacpp).

 Required Software